waterbycounty

 What's happening with rivers in Rankin County right now?

-Rankin County's primary USGS streamgage on the PEARL RIVER is currently reading 2,800 cubic feet per second — 65% of the long-term mean of 4,318.37 cfs.
+Rankin County's primary USGS streamgage on the PEARL RIVER has a pipeline snapshot of 2,800 cubic feet per second — 65% of the long-term mean of 4,318.37 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Rankin County water compare to the Mississippi average?